-- · unforeseen safety issues; - determination of dosing issues; - · lack of effectiveness during clinical trials; - slower than expected rates of patient recruitment and enrollment; - inability to monitor patients adequately during or after treatment; - inability or unwillingness of medical investigators to follow our clinical protocols; and - · regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.
+- determination of dosing issues; - lack of effectiveness during clinical trials; - · slower than expected rates of patient recruitment and enrollment; - · inability to monitor patients adequately during or after treatment; - · inability or unwillingness of medical investigators to follow our clinical protocols; and - regulatory determinations to temporarily or permanently cease enrollment for other reasons not related to patient safety.

 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
-For example, despite positive findings in earlier clinical trials, our product candidate palifosfamide failed to meet the primary endpoint of the Phase 3 PICASSO 3 trail.
+For example, despite positive findings in earlier clinical trials, our product candidate palifosfamide failed to meet the primary endpoint of the Phase 3 PICASSO 3 trial.
 In addition, we or the FDA may suspend our clinical trials at any time if it appears that we are exposing participants to unacceptable health risks or if the FDA finds deficiencies in our Investigational New Drug, or IND, submission or in the conduct of these trials.

-See also "-Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
-We cannot be certain when we will be able to file an NDA or BLA, with the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business."
+See also "-Risks relating to the clinical testing, regulatory approval and manufacturing of our product candidates-Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
+We cannot be certain when we will be able to submit an NDA or BLA, to the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business."